Time Lapse Videos

 Other time lapse videos:

-First, A time lapse I made to document the taking apart of a badly damaged pinnacle at Washington National Cathedral.
+First, A time lapse I made to document the rebuilding of a badly damaged pinnacle at Washington National Cathedral.
+This video has no audio.

 Second, a time lapse I made to document construction of scaffold at Washington National Cathedral.